What is Arlington Garden?

 Thank you for visiting, and thank you for helping care for this growing public space!

 VISITING THE GARDEN

-Arlington Garden is open Sunrise to Sunset every day of the year, no charge.
+Arlington Garden is open 8:00 AM to 6:00 PM every day of the year, no charge.

 The Garden’s layout and moveable furniture invite people to come and stay rather than be quickly ushered in and out.
 There are classes and programs available to the public throughout the year.
 The easiest way to keep informed is to join our mailing list and Like us on Facebook!